ruchirshetye/aws-cloudformation-ecs-poc-simple/docs/README.md

 ### CidrInbound

 1. **Synopsis:** A Classless Inter-Domain Routing (CIDR) value used to limit access to the system.
+   This restricts the inbound traffic to requests from specified IP ranges.
    Examples:
     1. A system with the value `0.0.0.0/0` allows access from anywhere.
     1. A system with the value `45.26.129.0/24` will allow access from IP addresses in the range `45.26.129.0` to `45.26.129.255`